monokee/Sekoia/src/modules/component/README.md

 }
 ```

-<b>Note</b> the special "$" attribute.
-Sekoia automatically parses your component and passes these "refs" to all render and lifecycle callbacks
+> Note the special "$" attribute.
+Sekoia automatically parses your component and passes these "$refs" to all render and lifecycle callbacks
 for pre-cached programmatic access. <i>(Yes, inspired by jQuery, and I'm not ashamed to admit it).</i>
 ***
 ### 🎨 Component.style
 Plain old CSS - with a twist.
-The CSS written here will be semi-scoped to your component.
-Semi-scoping means that outside, global CSS can still reach into the
+The CSS written here will be softly scoped to your component.
+Soft scoping means that outside, global CSS can still reach into the
 component for global theming etc via classes.
 Sekoia simply prepends all selectors with the tag name of the component.
 Refs like "$title" can be used as style selectors as is.